sergiohernandezjaimes/ev-charging-monitor/README.md

 A real-time dashboard that simulates EV charging sessions across San Francisco.
 Built in Python and Streamlit, it tracks energy usage, charging duration, and cost per session - with dynamic GPS filtering, station-level analytics, and downloadable CSV logs.

-> 🧪 Insipired by real-world QA & validation use cases in the EV ecosystem.
+> 🧪 Inspired by real-world QA & validation use cases in the EV ecosystem.

 ---
 ## 🚗 Features